 The one thing I try to stay focused on is, life within Second Life, life in-world, people in-world.
 And I’ve even taken down several old blog entries that I felt were irrelevant to the theme of this blog.
 That’s the main reason I joined the Second Life Bloggers because they focus on in-world issues and activities.
 I should also mention that the Second Hanamachi is focused on in-world activities.
 Going forward, I’ll probably post specific topics to the blogs on those networks.

-The topics I’m comfortable with remain: friendship, romance, nightlife, concerts, charities (although the Blues for Autism blog is separate), gardening, building, exploring, and the range of subjects related to Japanese culture.
+The topics I’m comfortable with remain: friendship, romance, nightlife, concerts, charities, gardening, building, exploring, and the range of subjects related to Japanese culture.
 I enjoy photography and feel photos and videos add to the content of my posts.
 Yes, I know let my emotions drip all over the pages sometimes but that can’t be helped. hehe.
-Believe it or not, I’ve actually worked to develop my style of writing (including my troublesome punctuations (I really need an editor) and frequent bad spelling (i know there’s spell checker, but I forget to push the button)).
+Believe it or not, I’ve actually worked to develop my style of writing (including my troublesome punctuations (I really need an editor) and frequent bad spelling (I know there’s spell checker, but I forget to push the button)).

 The bottom line for folks who like bottom lines is, I like writing and expressing my observations.
 I’ve been writing since high school and it’s just something I gravitate toward.
 I’d be writing this blog even if you weren’t there, but I’m glad that you take the time to check on my adventures and misadventures.
 It’s like talking with friends.